HowTo: Node Red - Create a user interface with dashboard nodes

 thanks 🙂

 This should actually happen automatically as soon as both elements fit next to each other in the group.
-To do this, you have to set the width of the elements (the buttons on the LED stripe), for example, to 3 so that they fit next to each other in the group (here “LED stripe”) with a width of 6. 🙂
+To do this, you have to set the width of the elements (the buttons in the case of the LED Stripe) to 3, for example, so that they fit into the group (here “LED Stripe”) with a width of 6 next to each other. 🙂

 Please let me know if it worked. 🙂